firebase/functions-samples/typescript-getting-started/README.md

 supported editors provide auto-suggest for methods and properties along with syntax highlighting of errors, which speeds development.

-TypeScript supports targeting different browsers or node versions, and optimizes the resulting JavaScript.
+TypeScript supports targeting different browsers or node.js versions, and optimizes the resulting JavaScript.
 It is much easier to write clean, consistent code across a project and development team.
 TypeScript offers support for the latest and evolving JavaScript features like async functions and decorators,